ST10446906/POEpart2/README.md

 using System;
 using System.Collections;
+using System.Collections.Generic;
 using System.Drawing;
 using System.IO;
 using System.Media;
 using System.Threading;
+using System.Linq;

 class CybersecurityAwarenessBot
 {
-    // List of predefined chatbot responses based on keywords private static ArrayList CybersecurityResponses;
+    private static Dictionary<string, List<string>> CybersecurityResponses;
+    private static Dictionary<string, string> UserMemory;
+    private static Random random = new Random();

-    // Initializes keyword-response pairs for chatbot to recognize and reply with private static void InitializeResponses()
+    private static void InitializeResponses()
     {
-        CybersecurityResponses = new ArrayList
+        // Using a dictionary with lists to support multiple responses for each keyword CybersecurityResponses = new Dictionary<string, List<string>>(StringComparer.OrdinalIgnoreCase)
         {
-            "password safety|Use strong, unique passwords.
-Avoid using personal information and consider a password manager.", "phishing|Never click on suspicious links.
-Verify the sender's email and look for red flags like urgent language or unexpected attachments.", "safe browsing|Use updated browsers, enable pop-up blockers, and be cautious when downloading files from unknown sources.", "how are you|I'm functioning well and ready to help you stay safe online!", "your purpose|I'm a Cybersecurity Awareness Bot designed to educate users about online safety and best practices."
+            { "password", new List<string> {
+                "Make sure to use strong, unique passwords for each account.
+Avoid using personal details in your passwords.", "Password managers are a great tool to keep track of complex passwords securely.", "Consider using passphrases instead of simple passwords for better security."
+            }},
+            { "phishing", new List<string> {
+                "Be cautious of emails asking for personal information.
+Scammers often disguise themselves as trusted organizations.", "Always verify the sender's email address and look for red flags like urgent language or unexpected attachments.", "Hover over links before clicking to see the actual URL destination."
+            }},
+            { "browsing", new List<string> {
+                "Use updated browsers, enable pop-up blockers, and be cautious when downloading files from unknown sources.", "Consider using a VPN for additional security, especially when using public Wi-Fi networks.", "Keep your operating system and applications up-to-date with security patches."
+            }},
+            { "privacy", new List<string> {
+                "Regularly review the privacy settings on your social media accounts and applications.", "Be mindful of what information you share online, as it can be difficult to remove once published.", "Consider using privacy-focused browsers and search engines."
+            }},
+            { "malware", new List<string> {
+                "Install reliable antivirus software and keep it updated.", "Be careful when downloading software - only use trusted sources.", "Scan email attachments before opening them, even if they're from people you know."
+            }},
+            { "how are you", new List<string> {
+                "I'm functioning well and ready to help you stay safe online!", "I'm operational and eager to discuss cybersecurity best practices with you!"
+            }},
+            { "your purpose", new List<string> {
+                "I'm a Cybersecurity Awareness Bot designed to educate users about online safety and best practices.", "My purpose is to help you learn about protecting yourself in the digital world."
+            }}
         };

+        UserMemory = new Dictionary<string, string>();
     }

-    // Displays chatbot responses with a typing animation and color private static void TypeWriterEffect(string message, int delay = 20, ConsoleColor color = ConsoleColor.White) {
+    private static void TypeWriterEffect(string message, int delay = 20, ConsoleColor color = ConsoleColor.White)
+    {
         Console.ForegroundColor = color;